Shuunen/musitop/README.md

 * handle case when no music left in input folder
 * handle case when no music left in playlist
 * handle case when song cannot be moved (eg. when destination already exists)
-* add links in thanks
 * add a gif demo usage
 * add desktop notifications like http://singhharkirat.com/notification-logger/

-## FAQ

-** What about a generic cross-platform audio player ? ** It's a fu***ng utopia.

-** What did you mean about a "generic cross-platform audio player" ? ** I mean a npm package that come with libraries that can play audio files on Windows, Linux & Mac.
-In this way user does not need to install any package before "npm install".

-** What about including pre-compiled binaries in your repo ? ** Yes it's not so bad if there are one or just a few files to copy.
-But it's not that simple to find.
-For example 1by1.exe is a one file player that fit in 180kb.
-Great.
-I did not find any equivalent binary to include for Linux.
-Help needed !

-** Why not use installed software on the machine ? ** On Linux yes it's pretty cool & easy, for example we just have to test if "mplayer" or "vlc" is here and use them, but in Windows, when use install Vlc, depending on Windows version & user choice Vlc is not located every time in the same place, so it's far way boring & complicated compared to a "npm install myLib" where myLib is simply downloaded & usable in seconds.

-** The package "speaker"/"lame"/"lib123" should do the work no ? **
-It does not works with Node 6.x.